 The regulatory environment continues to support the long-term demand for renewable fuels.
 California's Low-Carbon Fuel Standard requires refiners to reduce the carbon intensity of their fuels by 10% between 2011 and 2020, which we believe is an aggressive requirement that will necessitate a significant amount of low-carbon fuel to displace gasoline in the California fuel supply.
 We continue to reduce energy use at the Pacific Ethanol Plants to lower the carbon intensity of our ethanol.
-We believe that we have a significant advantage in the marketplace because we produce among the lowest-carbon ethanol commercially produced in the United States which enables us to capture a premium for ethanol we produce.
+We believe that we have a significant advantage in the marketplace because we produce among the lowest-carbon ethanol commercially produced in the United States which enables us to capture a premium for ethanol we produce and sell in the California market.

 We also continue to diversify our feedstock by using a blend of corn, sorghum and beet sugar, which reduces feedstock costs and reduces the carbon output of ethanol we produce.
-Using beet sugar as feedstock, we were able to reduce our material costs by approximately \$1.4 million during the quarter.
+Using beet sugar as feedstock, we were able to reduce our material costs by approximately \$1.7 million and \$3.1 million for the three and six months ended June 30, 2014, respectively.
 We expect to continue to use beet sugar throughout 2014 at levels approximating 15% of total feedstock at our Magic Valley and Columbia facilities.
 The United States Department of Agriculture anticipates a record 2013-2014 corn crop, but we are uncertain how the new crop will affect our ethanol production and intend to operate the Pacific Ethanol Plants with flexibility in anticipation of the new crop.